 This is an extension to a bid in the game of Bid Whist in which the player is indicating they would like to play the hand with reverse ranking (thus, the cards rank, from high to low 2, 3, etc).

-During a players turn this is the act of taking one or more cards (as per the specific games rules) into their hand from the stock pile or the discard pile.
-Usually performed at the start of the players turn.
+During a player's turn, this is the act of taking one or more cards (as per the specific games rules) into his hand from the stock pile or the discard pile.
+Usually performed at the start of the player's turn.

 When two or more players end a game with a tie for the highest score for winner.
 The game is said to be a draw.

 In many games a pile of face down cards on which player will take cards, usually at the start of their turn.
 In some games, a player may draw from this pile when unable to make a valid play on his turn.

 In the game of Truco, when the highest cards played to a trick are played by different partnerships and are tied such that no one wins that trick.
 Also called a Parda.

 This is the act, during a game of a drawing a card from the deck.
 This is usually from the face down draw pile.
 Often shortened to just "draw".

 In the game Pope Joan the job of placing the necessary chips in the appropriate spaces on the game board.

 In the game Tonk, when a player withdraws from the hand, signified by that player laying his remaining hand face-up on the table.